muratk5n/thirdwave/en/README.md

 Sample output below.
 Not bad..

-I might switch to this package.
+I might switch to this lib.

 ```python
 import trafilatura